structure7/fridgeTemps/README.md

 What's more exciting than displaying your refrigerator and freezer temperature on a small OLED?
 Nothing.

-Sending temperatures with two DS18B20s using a WeMos D1 Mini.
+Sending temperatures with two DS18B20s, using a WeMos D1 Mini to share with the Blynk app, and displaying on a small OLED.
 OLED is "I2C interface 0.96" OLED 128x64 display module" from eBay.

 <p align="center"><img src="http://i.imgur.com/zLafz0V.jpg"/></p>